soukoku/ntwain/README.md

 ```

-After transfer has completed (remember that you are notified of this with the SourceDisabled event from session)
-and you're done with TWAIN, you can close the source and the session in sequence to clean things up.
+After transfer has completed (you are notified of this with the SourceDisabled event from the session object) and you're done with TWAIN, you can close the source and the session in sequence to clean things up.

 ```
 #!c#